Gary S. Lachman: Biography

-Gary Lachman is Of Counsel in Greenspoon Marder's West Palm Beach, Florida office where he works as the senior real estate and M&A lawyer.
+Lachman spent 2006 - 2014 practicing international law with a focus on mergers and acquisitions in Istanbul, Turkey.
+His time overseas and the friends he made throughout the world became the basis for his book Friendshipping.
+Currently, Gary Lachman is Of Counsel in the West Palm Beach, Florida office of Greenspoon Marder. where he works as a senior real estate and M&A lawyer.
 His practice focuses on international mergers & acquisitions, asset protection, and real estate law.